NNPDF/nnpdf/doc/sphinx/source/tutorials/closuretest.md

 For more detailed information on the conception of closure tests, see the [NNPDF3.0 paper](https://arxiv.org/abs/1410.8849).

-each closure test defines a `fakepdf` in the runcard, which will be referred to here as the underlying law.
+Each closure test defines a `fakepdf` in the runcard, which will be referred to here as the underlying law.
 For the purpose of the closure test it can be thought of as being a proxy for the true PDF.